gocd/docs.go.cd/content/gocd_on_kubernetes/setup_and_configuration.md

 helm init --service-account tiller
 ```

+### For Helm Client v3:

+As part of Helm v3, Tiller has been removed from Helm in order to simplifies the experience of using Helm.
+There is no more need to have cluster admin privileges or to install a Tiller in every namespace.
+With Tiller removed, Helm v3 now uses the settings and access defined in the local kubeconfig file.

+Know more about removal of Tiller at [Helm v3 Changelog](https://helm.sh/docs/faq/#changes-since-helm-2).

-Refer the [Helm RBAC guide](https://helm.sh/docs/topics/rbac/) for more secure and advanced RBAC configurations.
+Helm’s permissions are now evaluated using your kubeconfig file.
+Refer the [Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and [Helm RBAC guide](https://helm.sh/docs/topics/rbac/) for configuring more secure and advanced RBAC for your cluster.